-A student is tardy when he/she arrives at school after the beginning of the official school day or is not in the assigned class at the official beginning of the class period.
-Students who are eligible for bus transportation and ride the bus to school will not be considered tardy when the bus arrives late to school.
+A student is tardy when he/she arrives at school after the beginning of the official school day (8:00am) or is not in the assigned class at the official beginning of the class period.

 Excused Tardy: Late arrival to school as a result of reasons defined herein as excused absences or as a result of events physically out of one's control such as inclement weather, documented transportation delays, health related emergencies, power outage, or compliance with a court order shall be considered an excused tardy if the sign-in procedure is followed.
 Students who are transported to school in vehicles other than school buses and arrive late to school must have their parent(s)/quardian(s) come into the school office to sign the student in as tardy and provide the reason for the tardiness.
 For carpools arriving late, the driver responsible for the carpool that day must come into the school office and sign in each student as tardy and provide the reason for the tardiness.
 Once the student(s) have been properly signed in, they will get a "late slip" for admittance to class.
 Unexcused Tardy: Arriving late to school with or without the knowledge of parent/guardian, as a result of reasons such as oversleeping, missing the bus, car problems, traffic, baby-sitting, athletic workouts, or socializing, is considered unexcused.
 If the sign-in procedure is not followed the student(s) will be marked as unexcused tardy regardless of the reason for the tardiness.